tomerfiliba/plumbum/docs/remote.rst

 .. note::
    See the :ref:`guide-utils` guide for copying, moving and deleting remote paths

-For futher information, see the :ref:`api docs <api-remote-machines>`.
+For further information, see the :ref:`api docs <api-remote-machines>`.